linguisticteam/member-portal/README.md

-# member-portal
+# Member Portal
-This github repository is used to follow development activities related to the LTI Member Portal
+This github repository is used to follow development activities related to the LTI Member Portal.